frederic-perez/AmE-dictionary/data/dictionary.md

 __drive-by<sup>1</sup>__ _adj_
 __drive-by<sup>2</sup>__ _n_
 __drive-up__ _adj_ Designed to permit customers to remain in their motor vehicles while being accommodated: _a drive-up window at the bank._ _Drive-up motels._
-__drivel__ _n_ :dart::four: /ˈdrɪvəl/ __1__ Foolish or senseless talk. _Syn_ nonsense, rubbish, garbage _I was hoping my teacher would not actually listen to my presentation, because I knew it was absolute drivel, but the “F” on my transcript was proof that I had not fooled anyone._ __2__ Saliva spilling from the mouth. _Syn_ slobber, dribble, drool
+__drivel__ _n_ :dart::five: /ˈdrɪvəl/ __1__ Foolish or senseless talk.
+Stupid or senseless talk.
+Nonsense; twaddle. _Syn_ nonsense, rubbish, garbage _I was hoping my teacher would not actually listen to my presentation, because I knew it was absolute drivel, but the “F” on my transcript was proof that I had not fooled anyone._ _I’m not interested in his pornographic drivel._ __2__ Saliva spilling from the mouth.
+Saliva flowing from the mouth. _Syn_ slobber, dribble, drool
 __driven snow__ _n_ Snow which has been moved by wind and collected into snowdrifts. _His nephew was pure as the driven snow._
 __driver__ _n_ _(golf)_
 __driver’s seat__ _n_ :dart: A position of control or authority.